mindkin/hourfleet/docs/carkit-training.md

 2. Move the phone steadily towards the device camera.
 The device can't read closer than 2 inches (5cm), so don't place it right against the windscreen.
 3. If your phone settings allow for screen re-orientation, be sure that the app (and QR image) is in portrait orientation when being presented to the QR camera.

+The whole system relies on accurate image detection and interpretation.
+This means environment factors such as raid, snow and dirt can have an impact on successful operation.
+This is identified in the Troubleshooting section below.

-> Note: It's good to practice, but don't request more than 20 _Unlock_ QR keys in one session.
-The device contains a number of unlock keys and these are refreshed periodically.
+> Note: It's good to practice when you getting familiar with this new process, but don't request more than 20 _Unlock_ QR keys in one session.
+The device contains a number of _one-time use_ unlock keys, and these are refreshed periodically.
 If you use too many at once you may not be able to get into the car!

 ## Tap Tap Go LEDs